Where and when: UK, March 2026

 With that in mind, we booked a weekend trip to Aberdeen.

 The Caledonian Sleeper operates from London and splits into three routes serving Fort William, Inverness and Aberdeen.
-Having already visited Fort William and Inverness, Aberdeen seemed like the obvious choice.
+As we had been to Fort William and Inverness several times, Aberdeen seemed like the obvious choice.

 Outbound Journey: Birmingham to Aberdeen